Risks Related to Business

 - Allowance for doubtful accounts

-Accounts receivable - operating loans and accounts receivable - installment constitute the majority of total assets of the Group.
-For this reason, we book allowance for doubtful accounts, based on the conditions of customers and the estimates of pledged collateral value at the end of the fiscal year.
+Accounts receivable - operating loans, accounts receivable - installment and right to reimbursement constitute the majority of total assets of the Group.
+For this reason, we book allowance for doubtful accounts, based on the conditions of customers and other elements at the end of the fiscal year.

 - Addressing issues concerning multiple debtors

 The Group addresses the issues concerning multiple debtors, who take out excessive loans or credit-card loans from multiple consumer credit companies, mainly by ways of “promoting consumer enlightenment activities,” “improvement of counseling functions for consumer loan customers,” “implementation of more rigorous credit administration,” “reduction in maximum lending interest rate,” “review of the content of advertisement.”

 Nevertheless, business performance of the Group may be negatively influenced in cases where the number of multiple debtors increases due to factors such as economic, employment, and market conditions in Japan or other external factors, which leads to an increase in the allowance for doubtful accounts due to increase in uncollectible loans.

 - Guarantee business